influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/directly.md

 ---

 InfluxDB Clustered deployments are managed using Kubernetes and configured using a YAML configuration file.
-InfluxData provides the following items:
+The

 - **`influxdb-docker-config.json`**: an authenticated Docker configuration file.
   The InfluxDB Clustered software is in a secure container registry.